sobmachine/buddi/safety.md

 Anonymity is preserved unless the content signals active danger.

-### *2.2 Messaging Platform Moderation*
+### *2.2 Messaging & Chat Platform Moderation*
-The messaging space is designed to be soft, supportive, and low-pressure.
+Since Buddi includes a **full chatting system**, the messaging space is designed to be soft, supportive, and low-pressure.
 Safety mechanisms include:
 - profanity filtering
 - anti-bullying semantic detection